getnamo/TensorFlow-Unreal/README.md

 [Unreal Engine](https://www.unrealengine.com) plugin for [TensorFlow](https://www.tensorflow.org/).
 Enables training and implementing state of the art [machine learning](https://en.wikipedia.org/wiki/Machine_learning) algorithms for your unreal projects.

 This plugin source contains C++, Blueprint and python scripts that encapsulate TensorFlow operations as an _Actor Component_.
-The plugin depends on [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin.
+The plugin depends on a [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and the [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin, these are always included in binary releases so no external downloading is necessary.
+See [Note on Dependencies section](https://github.com/getnamo/tensorflow-ue4#note-on-dependencies) for details on implementation.

-Releases for this plugin contain compiled versions of all dependency plugins and you should be able to drag and drop it into your project.

-If you have ideas or fixes, consider contributing!
-See https://github.com/getnamo/tensorflow-ue4/issues for details.

 See [unreal forum thread](https://forums.unrealengine.com/community/work-in-progress/1357673-tensorflow) for discussions.

-## Limitations
+## Issues and Limitations

 There is currently only a working build for the Windows platform.